 Backwards Distilling Company: Where Quirky Meets Tasty

 Question…what do a violin teacher, a hot-rodder, Cirque du Soleil and Yellowstone National Park all have in common?
-Answer?…the fine small-batch spirits produced by the Backwards Distilling Company of Casper, Wyoming that will be served in Yellowstone this summer.
+Answer?…the fine small-batch spirits produced by the Backwards Distilling Company of Casper, Wyoming that are served in Yellowstone.

 It seems an unlikely mix, but the owners of Backwards Distilling Company celebrate the unlikely, the misunderstood, the unusual, and the quirky.
 Sister and brother, Amber and Chad Pollock, are the faces of the company, also providing much of the creativity and energy, while partnering with their parents.
 The Pollock siblings explain that as children, they weren’t the ones in the front yard playing catch or other traditional kids’ games.
 They were fascinated with the circus, most notably, Cirque du Soleil.
 So juggling and unicycle riding were more their things.
 As adults, and before taking the leap into owning a distillery, Amber was a violin teacher and her brother, Chad, a hot-rod builder.

 Fast forward to the present, and the circus theme carries over to their products today.
 As they note on their website, they describe their spirits as a “colorful cast of characters” that includes, Ringleader Vodka, Sword Swallower Rum, Contortionist Gin, and Strongman Gin.
 The beverages themselves are flavorful, as the names suggest.
 They are “crafted grain to bottle in small batches” in Casper, Wyoming.